atrociousgrmblr/twitros/README.md

 ---

-This projects creates a driver node that provides various twitter services and publish the tweets you receive.
+This projects creates a driver node that provides various twitter services and publish on topics the tweets you receive.

 Services provided
 ---